Blvze123/FaceRecognition/README.md

 # FaceRecognition

-Must have CV2, OS, and Numpy modules downloaded
+Must have CV2, OS, and Numpy, and Face_recognition modules downloaded

 Run FACERECOGNITION.PY for the Main Code.